 The UCSF Print Management Program is available to UC Berkeley campus departments as a complete printer/copier management service.

-If you notice unwanted printouts (spam, harassment, or offensive material) happening in your department, please contact the CSS IT Service Desk (submit online ticket(link is external) or email firstname.lastname@example.org(link sends e-mail)) as soon as possible to assist in securing your printers and report the security issue to the Information Security and Policy team.
+If you notice unwanted printouts (spam, harassment, or offensive material) happening in your department, please contact IT Client Services (submit online ticket(link is external) or email firstname.lastname@example.org(link sends e-mail)) as soon as possible to assist in securing your printers and report the security issue to the Information Security and Policy team.